TUDelftGeodesy/caroline/docs/glossary.md

       * A directory in which `doris_v5` has run
     * output:
       * The removal of intermediate files not necessary for any subsequent step
-- <b>doris_v4</b>: CHECK WITH OUTPUT FROM ACTUAL FILE WHICH STEPS ARE INCLUDED AND INCLUDE THAT HERE. this job performs coregistration for `"ERS", "ENV", "TSX", "TDX", "PAZ", "RSAT2", "Cosmo", "ALOS2"`.
+- <b>doris_v4</b>: this job performs the basic interferometric  procedure per image pair for the sensors `"ERS", "ENV", "TSX", "TDX", "PAZ", "RSAT2", "Cosmo"`, and `"ALOS2"`.
+This includes cropping, orbit corrections, coregistration, resampling, interferogram generation, reference phase and DEM (including reference ellipsoid) subtraction, coherence estimation, and geocoding.
     * input:
       * Original SLCs
       * AoI in `.shp` format